octobercms/october/README.md

 October was created by [Alexey Bobkov](http://ca.linkedin.com/pub/aleksey-bobkov/2b/ba0/232) and [Samuel Georges](http://au.linkedin.com/pub/sam-georges/31/641/a9), who both continue to develop the platform.

-### October will be available soon...
+### October Beta will be available on 15th May 2014.

-October is being developed at the moment.
-We are working to get it finished.
+You can communicate with us using the following mediums:

-* [Follow us on Twitter](http://twitter.com/octobercms) to hear about our launch.
+* [Follow us on Twitter](http://twitter.com/octobercms) for announcements and updates.
 * [Join us on IRC](https://kiwiirc.com/client/irc.freenode.net/?nick=Octonaut|?#october) to chat with us.